-Roof Cleaning and Repair: Hire a professional to clean the roof, clean/repair the gutters, and replace any shingles that look shabby.
+Hire a professional to clean the roof, clean/repair the gutters, and replace any shabby-looking shingles.
 Nothing turns a buyer away faster than a roof in imminent need of replacement!

-Power/Pressure Washing: Dirt builds up over the years, and power washing the driveway, porch, sidewalk, and the exterior walls will remove much of the grime.
+Dirt builds up over the years, and power washing the driveway, porch, sidewalk, and exterior walls removes much of the grime.
 Most home improvement stores allow you to rent pressure washers for under $100, or you can pay a professional to do it.